 3. Become a source for local and national journalists.

 This is a really easy way to get your name out there.
 Connect with local journalists to help them with quotes and information for relevant articles.
-Once you build up your relationship, they’ll keep coming back to you for your comment which results in you and your business being mentioned.
+Once you build up your relationship, they’ll keep coming back to you for your comment which results in you and your business is mentioned.
 It’s great exposure for your business plus you become the person people go to because they trust your knowledge and advice.

 4. Flex your networking muscles.